fuadbaskara/nextjs-dashboard-app/README.md

 Room for improvement:

-- Add more test case
+- Add more test cases
 - Should consider adding [Cypress](https://www.cypress.io/) e2e test case

 To do: